ECE 3530 - Engineering Probability and Statistics

 -pages 13 and 14 of the notes on "Joint continuous probability distributions" (multivariate Gaussian)

-Midterm 2 solution
+Midterm 2 solutions

 Final practice exams